Anita O’Day Day

-Singer Anita O’Day was born on October 18, 1919 in Kansas City, Missouri.
+Singer Anita O’Day (originally Anita Belle Colton) was born on October 18, 1919 in Kansas, Missouri.

 Three and a half year old Jazz on the Tube fan digging Anita O’Day